rust-lang/book/nostarch/chapter18.md

 request a review on a post already in the `PendingReview` state, it should stay in the `PendingReview` state.

-Now we can start seeing the advantages of the state pattern: the `request_review` method on `Post` is the same no matter its `state` value.
+Now we can start seeing the advantages of the state pattern: The `request_review` method on `Post` is the same no matter its `state` value.
 Each state is responsible for its own rules.

 We’ll leave the `content` method on `Post` as is, returning an empty string slice.
 We can now have a `Post` in the `PendingReview` state as well as in the `Draft` state, but we want the same behavior in the `PendingReview` state.
-Listing 18-11 now works up to line 10!
+Listing 18-11 now works up to the second `assert_eq!` call!

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="adding-the-approve-method-that-changes-the-behavior-of-content"></a>
+<a id="adding-approve-to-change-the-behavior-of-content"></a>

-#### Adding `approve` to Change the Behavior of content
+#### Adding approve to Change content’s Behavior

-The `approve` method will be similar to the `request_review` method: it will set `state` to the value that the current state says it should have when that state is approved, as shown in Listing 18-16.
+The `approve` method will be similar to the `request_review` method: It will set `state` to the value that the current state says it should have when that state is approved, as shown in Listing 18-16.